dragonite-network/dragonite-java/dragonite-proxy/README.md

 Assume that we have a server **example.com**, we could use command

-    ./dragonite-proxy -s -k uMadBro -p 27000 -l 100 --obfs
+    ./dragonite-proxy -s -k uMadBro -p 27000 -l 100

-to have it listening on UDP port 27000, limiting the maximum speed of each client to 100 Mbps, using encryption key `uMadBro`, with traffic obfuscation turned on.
+to have it listening on UDP port 27000, limiting the maximum speed of each client to 100 Mbps, using encryption key `uMadBro`.

 For clients,

-    ./dragonite-proxy -a example.com -p 27000 -k uMadBro -d 100 -u 20 --obfs -r acl.txt
+    ./dragonite-proxy -a example.com -p 27000 -k uMadBro -d 100 -u 20 -r acl.txt

-will connect to **example.com:27000**, telling the server our maximum download speed is 100 Mbps, upload speed is 20 Mbps, using encryption key `uMadBro`, with traffic obfuscation turned on, and using `acl.txt` as the access control rules.
+will connect to **example.com:27000**, telling the server our maximum download speed is 100 Mbps, upload speed is 20 Mbps, using encryption key `uMadBro`, and `acl.txt` as the access control rules.

 [How to write an ACL file](ACL.md)